thebabush/linux-global-media-keys/README.md

 Linux Global Media Player Shortcuts
 ===================================

-These scripts let you media keys work with multiple media players.
+These scripts let your media keys work with multiple media players.

-Never let your media keys be mapped to a single media player :)
+No more media keys mapped to a single media player, yay :)

 Tutorial (KDE4)
 ---------------